Overdose-Digital/magento2-cms-management/README.md

    **Skip existing**: If an image with same name exists it will **NOT** be overwritten with version in the ZIP file.

 ### Managing by using xml files
-   - Main purpose create and update cms-blocks/pages without editing via admin panel.
+   - Main purpose: create and update cms-blocks/pages without editing via admin panel.
         There are two options:
      1. Single file.
         Use a single file for all pages/blocks.
 Block`s content should be placed in cms_block_data.xml, pages in cms_page_data.xml.